flopezag/tutorials.secured-OrionLD/docs/index.md

 }
 ```

+Therefore, we have tested the operations that were granted to the organizations, **Managers**, in which the user
+**Bob** is registered.

 ### PEP Proxy - Access CEF Context Broker with an Authorization token - Users (e.g. Charlie)

 For reminding, this group includes users that can access to all the data but cannot neither create new data nor modify
 existing one.

+For reminding, the Users group includes users that can access to all the data but cannot neither create new data nor
+modify existing one.
+The first step will be to obtain the appropriate security token, associated the user **Charlie**.
+We need to send the credentials of the Charlie user to the Keyrock – Identity Management instance to recover the
+proper `access_token.

 #### :two::nine: Request